goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

   object inside other container objects.
 Ticket objects will be transformed to a container object.

+- **Listing comments** -- This section shows displaying tickets from the ticket page.

 .. note::

    The examples in this documentation can be downloaded from here: